 Avocados are a great source of the mineral potassium, without the relatively high carbohydrates of some other potassium rich foods like bananas.
 This makes them an especially good addition to a diabetic diet.

-Potassium is essential for maintaining a healthy cardiovascular system and normalizing blood pressure.
-Our pancreas needs potassium rich foods to operate at its best and the mineral is also heavily involved in insulin function.
+Potassium is essential for maintaining a healthy cardiovascular system and normalizing blood pressure, both highly important for diabetics and those at risk of the disease.
+Your pancreas needs potassium rich foods to operate at its best and the mineral is also heavily involved in insulin function.

 Other superfoods high in potassium include parsley, coconut, walnuts and pumpkin seeds.